Dana Snyman

 Dana Snyman is a South African journalist, writer and playwright.

 Snyman was born in Stellenbosch and matriculated from Nylstroom High School.
-He later followed a journalism course at the Pretoria Technikon before joining the Afrikaans newspaper Beeld as a crime reporter.
+He later followed a journalism course at the Tshwane University of Technology before joining the Afrikaans newspaper Beeld as a crime reporter.

 Three years later he became a journalist at Huisgenoot magazine, where he worked for ten years.
 As of 2007, Snyman is the travel editor of Weg! magazine.

 His first book, Uit die binneland (From the country) was published in 2005 and his second, Anderkant die scrap (On the other side of the scrap), in 2006.
-Both are collected short-short stories and schetches.
+Both are collected short-short stories and sketches.